sni/gearman-proxy/README.md

 Name of the daemon and queue where to push the job after processing the other stages.
 The syntax is `ip:port/queue`.

+#### async

+Queue forwarding happens asynchronous by default, set this option to 0 to enable synchronous forwards.
+If you need the return value of the forwarded job, you have to enable synchronous forwards.

+#### worker

+Sets the number of workers for synchronous forwards.

 ### Other Options